 Each team can have a special API token that is not associated with a specific user.
 You can manage this API token from the team's settings page.
 See API Tokens for more information.

 » Managing Workspace Access

 A team can be given various permissions on one or more workspaces.

 - Use any workspace's "Access" tab to manage team permissions on that workspace.
 For full instructions, see Managing Access to Workspaces.

 - For detailed information about the available permissions levels, see Permissions.

 When determining whether a user can take an action on a resource, Terraform Cloud uses the highest permission level from that user's teams.
 For example, if a user belongs to a team that only has permission to read runs for a workspace and another team with admin access to that workspace, that user has admin access.

 Organization-level permissions (see Managing Organization Access, below) can also supersede lower workspace permissions.
-For example, if a user belongs to a team with read permissions on a workspace but also has permission to manage workspaces for the organization, members of that team have admin access to the workspace.
-Conversely, if the team is allowed to manage the organization's Sentinel policies (which gives read access to all workspaces for enforcing policy sets) and has admin access on the workspace, the higher admin permission level is granted to the workspace.
+For example, if a team only has permission to read runs for a given workspace but also has permission to manage workspaces for the organization, members of that team have admin access to the workspace.
+Conversely, if the team has permission to manage policies for the organization (which gives permission to read runs for all workspaces in order to enforce policy sets) and also has admin access to the workspace, the higher admin permission level is granted to the workspace.

 » Managing Organization Access

 A team can be granted permissions to manage policies, workspaces, and/or VCS settings across an organization.